Student Guide

 To file a formal complaint, the student must complete the Non-Academic Student Complaint Form Upon submission of the form, the Executive Director of eMajor Academics and the eMajor Administration are notified.
 The eMajor Administration will send an email acknowledging the initiation of the formal complaint process.

-The Associate/Assistant Director will convene a meeting with the student via telephone conference.
-The Associate/Assistant Director will conduct any necessary investigation prior to the meeting.
-The Associate/Assistant Director will make a recommendation, taking all relevant factors into consideration.
+The Associate/Assistant Dean will convene a meeting with the student via telephone conference.
+The Associate/Assistant Dean will conduct any necessary investigation prior to the meeting.
+The Associate/Assistant Dean will make a recommendation, taking all relevant factors into consideration.

 If the student is unsatisfied with the response from the meeting with the Executive Director of eMajor Academics, he/she may request a review of the complaint by the Program Level Dean.
 At that time, the formal written complaint and the statement of facts as he/she understands them will be submitted to the Dean.
 Within one week of the time the Dean has received copies of the applicable documentation, at the Dean's sole discretion, grievance appeals may be held in one of the following two ways: